skade/presentations/full-metal-ruby.md

 * Got involved in a music community
 * Metal to Rock
-* Showed some sense for right and wrong
+* Showed some sense for cooperation

 ## **2000: Mod bit**